 Girl Scout Troop 1806, based in Durham, North Carolina, is a multi-level troop for girls who are in the first grade through the fifth grade.
-Troop 1806 is based in southwest Durham, but draws girls from all over Durham.
+Troop 1806 is based in south central/southwest Durham, but draws girls from all over Durham.

-Troop 1806 currently has about 100 registered girls who are divided into twelve patrols: two 1st grade Daisy patrols (the Red Pandas and the Unicorns), two 2nd grade Brownie patrols (the Lightning Stars and a new patrol yet to be named), two 3rd grade Brownie patrols (Awesome Blossoms and Jay Birds), one mixed Brownie/Cadette/Senior patrol (the Mariner Scout Ship Minnesota), two 4th grade Junior patrols (Awesome Possums and Shooting Stars); one mixed 4th and 5th grade patrol (Queen Bees), and two 5th grade Junior patrols (Emerald Adventurers and Peppermint Sparklers).
+Troop 1806 currently has 95 registered girls who are divided into ten patrols: two 1st grade Daisy patrols (the Red Pandas and the Unicorns), two 2nd grade Brownie patrols (the Lightning Stars and the Solar Stars), a third grade Brownie patrol (Awesome Blossoms), two 4th grade Junior patrols (Awesome Possums and Shooting Stars); one mixed 4th and 5th grade patrol (Queen Bees), and two 5th grade Junior patrols (Emerald Adventurers and Peppermint Sparklers).
 A few of our patrols meet weekly, while most of the others meet bi-weekly.
 All Troop 1806 patrols, from Daisies through Juniors, meet together four times a year for special troopwide meetings in October, January, March and May.

 Girls and Boys in Scouting: Troop 1806 is exclusively for girls in the first grade through fifth grade.
 See the rest of this page (below), and the navigation bar on the left, for information on Girl Scouting with Troop 1806.
 For information about boys in Scouting, click here.

 Troop 1806 girls in the 1st grade are known as Daisy Girl Scouts.
-Troop 1806 does not enroll Kindergarten Daisies.
-Troop 1806 has two 1st grade Daisy patrols, each with room to add some more girls.
+Troop 1806 does not enroll Kindergarten Daisies, but our interest list is now open for Kindergarten girls who will be first grade in the fall.
+For current 1st graders, Troop 1806 has two 1st grade Daisy patrols, each with room to add some more girls.

 Troop 1806 girls in the 2nd and 3rd grades are known as Brownie Girl Scouts.
-Troop 1806 has two 2nd grade Brownie patrols, one mixed Brownie/Cadette/Senior patrol, and two 3rd grade Brownie patrols.
-We have some limited room for new girls in one of the 2nd grade patrols.
+Troop 1806 has two 2nd grade Brownie patrols and one 3rd grade Brownie patrols.
+We have some limited room for new girls in our Brownie patrols.

 Troop 1806 girls in the 4th and 5th grades are known as Junior Girl Scouts.
 Troop 1806 has two 4th grade Junior patrols, one mixed 4th and 5th grade Junior patrol and two 5th grade Junior patrols.
-Troop 1806 is full in all our Junior patrols.
+We may have a few spaces for new girls in our Junior patrols.

 Boys in Scouting: Girl Scouting is exclusively for girls.
 Boys interested in Scouting can join the Cub Scouts (for boys in grades 1-5) or the Boy Scouts (for boys in grades 6-12).
 Girl Scout Troop 1806 has partnering or association relationships with two Cub Scout packs and one Boy Scout troop.
 For more information on Cub Scouting, visit their respective websites here: Cub Scout Pack 451 and Cub Scout Pack 12.
 For more information on Boy Scouting, visit the Troop 451 website.
 Information about other Durham Cub Scout packs and Boy Scout troops is posted on the Durham Cub/Boy Scout District website.